2arman/lab-items/README.md

 used `Undertow` as and embedded web server,
 , `docker/docker-compose` for easier deployment and running.

-also used of `H2` as in-memory database [we use that for simplicity]. (it can be replaced by a relational database like `MySql` well)
+also used of `H2` as in-memory database [I used that for simplicity]. (it can be replaced by a relational database like `MySql` well)

-for API Documentation and manual testing we use the `Swagger` that can easily export and import to `Postman` collections.
+for API Documentation and manual testing used the `Swagger` that can easily export and import to `Postman` collections.
 #### Domain
 Our main domains are **Item** , **Category** and **Attribute**